 Hildebrand tells Hadubrant that he’s his father,and tries to get out of the fight.
 He offers to give Hadubrant some gold arm-rings that he got as a present from the King of the Huns (Attila), when he was working for Dietrich.

 But Hadubrant isn’t convinced.
 He thinks his father is dead, and he’s sure Hildebrant must be trying to trick him.
 Or maybe he is afraid to fight.
 Anyway, Hadubrant says there’s no way out of it.
 Hildebrant sees that if he doesn’t kill his son, then Hadubrant will kill him.

-(P.S. – Most modern scholars now think that the poem must have ended with Hildebrand killing Hadubrant.
-The story may be related to the Persian story of Sohrab and Rustem.
+P.S. – Most modern scholars now think that the poem must have ended with Hildebrand killing Hadubrant.
+The story may be related to the Iranian story of Sohrab and Rustem.
 In turn, that story seems related to the Indian story of Dushyanta.
-That might be because the Indians, the Persians, and the Germans are descended from Indo-Europeans in Central Asia.
+That might be because the Indians, the Persians, and the Germans are all descended from the Yamnaya in Central Asia.
 Or it might be because some traveler had heard this famous Persian story and retold it in Germany as the Hildebrandsleid.